 Voices of Our Volunteers

-Patsy Wang-Iverson, a member for many years, became a volunteer propagator in 2016.
-She came to hear Pat Sutton speak, and was inspired to volunteer.
-Patsy responded to a propagation ad and has been doing it every other week.
+Patsy Wang-Iverson, a member for many years, became a volunteer propagator in 2016 after she came to hear Pat Sutton speak and was inspired to volunteer.
+Patsy initially responded to a propagation ad and now is involved every other week.
 “The other volunteers are very welcoming,” she says.
-A biochemist who has also worked in math and science education, Patsy wants to keep learning and as a propagator she gets that chance —about the plants, planting conditions, locations, and the different types of native plants and what wildlife they attract.
+A biochemist who has also worked in math and science education, Patsy wants to keep learning—about the plants, planting conditions, locations, and different types of native plants and what wildlife they attract—and as a propagator she gets that chance

-David Shanno, is a retired math professor who still conducts research.
-He has degrees from Yale and Carnegie Mellon and taught for 41 years in major universities.
+David Shanno, a retired math professor who still conducts research, has degrees from Yale and Carnegie Mellon and taught for 41 years in major universities.
 David began volunteering 17 years ago and discovered it was a wonderful escape.
 “It’s dirty work, but it makes you feel good,” he says.
 “Volunteering involves people you want to be with and jobs you want to do.”